With 15 new covid-19 deaths in hard-hit D.C., Bowser urges more testing

-The District’s tally of covid-19 deaths is 127, a per capita rate of 18.6 per 100,000 residents that, according to a Washington Post analysis, is the highest in the region.
+The District’s tally of covid-19 deaths is 127, a per capita rate of 18.6 per 100,000 residents that is the highest in the region, according to a Washington Post analysis.

-Bowser (D) is urging older residents to get tested if they feel ill, already have underlying health problems or live in long-term care facilities or group homes.
+Bowser (D) is urging older residents and those who live in long-term-care facilities or group homes to get tested if they feel ill, particularly if they have underlying health problems.
 Although tests are in short supply nationally, the District currently has more available than people requesting them.

 “We are concerned about people who have underlying conditions who could possibly not have very good outcomes with this virus, so people who have high blood pressure and asthma and diabetes, and everybody especially who falls in those categories who is over the age of 65,” the mayor said.
 “And that is why you see us asking those people to be very aware of how they feel, to reach out to their providers and to get tested.”

-The overall tally of known coronavirus infections in the District, Maryland and Virginia climbed to 27,659 on Wednesday, a total that did not include new figures from Virginia, which was delayed in reporting its latest numbers.
-There were a total of 1,159 known deaths.
+The overall tally of known coronavirus infections in the District, Maryland and Virginia climbed to 28,295 on Wednesday.
+There were a total of 1,185 known deaths.

 Nearly a month into a general shutdown of schools, business and normal life, officials are still watching for signs that the pandemic is slowing down.

+The workers are all “non-clinical” employees, many of them in management positions, who will be let go over the next two weeks, a spokeswoman said.
+She said the move will not affect Inova’s ability to treat covid-19 patients.

+“Every decision will be made toward us being able to provide care to the patients,” J. Stephen Jones, president and chief executive of Inova, said in a statement.
+“So no one should be worried about us not having the people there to take care of you.”

-The District’s latest numbers underscore the city’s typical geographic health disparities, with 29 deaths in Ward 8 in far Southeast Washington and only one death in wealthy, Ward 2, which includes Georgetown, Foggy Bottom and Dupont Circle.
+The covid-19 fatalities in the District underscore the city’s long-standing geographic health disparities, with 29 deaths in Ward 8 in far Southeast Washington and only one in wealthy Ward 2, which includes Georgetown, Foggy Bottom and Dupont Circle.

-The District has also had a host of fatalities at institutions serving the vulnerable, including 14 at nursing homes and long-term care facilities, eight homeless residents, eight disabled people, six patients at St. Elizabeths psychiatric hospital and one inmate at the D.C. jail.
+The District has also had a host of deaths at institutions serving the vulnerable, including 14 at nursing homes and long-term-care facilities, eight homeless residents, eight disabled people, six patients at St. Elizabeths psychiatric hospital and one inmate at the D.C. jail.
 Some of the dead could fall into multiple categories.

-Bowser said the city is trying to address the disparities with outreach to Medicaid patients who are older or have underlying conditions that place them at greater risk of infection.
-D.C. officials are also expanding the criteria for testing to include people without symptoms but who are in high-risk groups and likely to have been exposed.
+Bowser said the city is trying to address the disparities by reaching out to Medicaid patients who are older or have underlying conditions that place them at greater risk of infection.
+Officials are also expanding the criteria for testing to include people without symptoms who are in high-risk groups and likely to have been exposed.

-And the District is adding a walk-through, drive-through testing site at the University of the District of Columbia Community College’s Bertie Backus campus across from the Fort Totten Metro station in Northeast Washington, officials said Wednesday.
-The site will be appointment-only and open on Tuesdays and Thursdays.
+The District is adding a walk-through, drive-through testing site at the University of the District of Columbia Community College’s Bertie Backus campus across from the Fort Totten Metro station in Northeast Washington, officials said Wednesday.
+The site will be appointment-

-About a dozen newly acquired rapid-testing machines will be used at homeless shelters, corrections facilities and care center starting later this week, officials said.
+About a dozen newly acquired rapid-testing machines will be used at homeless shelters, corrections facilities and care centers starting later this week, officials said.

-And the city plans to begin antibody testing next month to detect people who have already been exposed and have some level of immunity — a key factor in knowing how far the virus has spread.
+And the city plans to begin antibody testing next month to detect people who have been exposed and have some level of immunity — a key factor in knowing how far the virus has spread.

 Both Maryland Gov. Larry Hogan (R) and Virginia Gov. Ralph Northam (D) have announced similar plans to ramp up testing as part of what they say will be a collective decision in the region on when to lift the closures and stay-at-home restrictions that have crippled the local economy.

-As part of that goal, a Hampton Roads, Va., hospital system has joined the federal effort to use the blood plasma of people who have recovered from a coronavirus infection to treat other covid-19 patients.
+As part of that goal, a Hampton Roads hospital system has joined the federal effort to use the blood plasma of people who have recovered from a coronavirus infection to treat other covid-19 patients.

-Bon Secours, which has several hospitals in Virginia’s eastern peninsula and the Richmond area, announced that it is collecting samples from recovered patients that will be sent to the Mayo Clinic in Minnesota, where scientists will extract the plasma and antibodies that developed to fight the virus during the patient’s illness.
+Bon Secours, which has several hospitals in Virginia’s eastern peninsula and the Richmond area, announced it is collecting samples from recovered patients that will be sent to the Mayo Clinic in Minnesota, where scientists will extract the plasma and antibodies that developed to fight the virus during the patient’s illness.

-A single plasma donation has the potential to help as many as four covid-19 patients recover from the disease more rapidly, the hospital system said in a news release
+A single plasma donation has the potential to help as many as four covid-19 patients recover from the disease more rapidly, the hospital system said in a news release.

 Officials are under growing pressure to find a way to control the virus and ease restrictions.
 The frustration some feel about the pandemic was on display again Wednesday in Richmond, where protesters in honking cars and trucks circled the streets around Capitol Square calling for the economy to reopen.